davidsilvasmith/kcm/faq.md

 At KCM “We’re all in this together.” means something.
 Plain and simple, we want people who’ve weathered life’s downturns maintaining their character and integrity.

-This business is a virtuous circle.
+This business is a virtuous cycle.
 Truly good people beget more truly good people.
 If at all possible, we will do what we can to find a fit for honorable individuals whose personal goal path and skill set overlap with KCM’s.

 #What KCM Does for People?